Evangelium Vitae (The Gospel of Life)

-If you're not able to reach the anchor atop EV, three options exist: Leave bail gear and rappel with a 60m rope to the ground.
-Second, leave draws on bolts one and two and rappel with rope through draw two to the ledge 40' above the ground with 60m rope down climbing 5.6 terrain to climber's left.
-Lastly, you can traverse from the belay 80' directly right through 5.7 terrain to reach the anchor on Peanuts and rappel with 60m rope.
+- Climb EV and leave draws on bolts one and two and rappel with rope through draw two to the ledge 40' above the ground with 60m rope down climbing 5.6 terrain to climber's left.

 Evangelium Vitae has five lead bolts and a two bolt anchor equipped with chains and carabiners.
 Bring a blue #1 Metolius Master Cam and a gold #2 Camalot.
 The rope will run optimally and fear be reduced to a minimum with the following placements:

 1. Metolius Master Cam - blue #1 with quickdraw (gate left).